Elavil (Amitriptyline)

 What is Elavil (Amitriptyline)?

 Elavil works by affecting neurotransmitters in the brain that control the release of serotonin and norepinephrine, improving mood and reducing pain.
-In recent years, TCAs like Elavil have been phased out in favor of selective serotonin reuptake inhibitors (SSRIs).
+In recent years, TCAs like Elavil have generally been phased out for the treatment of major depressive disorder in favor of selective serotonin reuptake inhibitors (SSRIs).

 In 2000, Elavil was discontinued by the Food and Drug Administration (FDA) due to the severe side effects people experienced while using the medication, though this reason was retracted in 2017.
-Although the brand has been discontinued, the generics are still available and prescribed today.
+The generic formulations are still available and prescribed today.

 Elavil dosage